digitalmethodsinitiative/itunes-app-scraper/README.md

 for the 'fortnite' search query:

 ```
-from itunes_app_scraper import AppStoreScraper
+from itunes_app_scraper.scraper import AppStoreScraper

 scraper = AppStoreScraper()
 results = scraper.get_app_ids_for_query("fortnite")
 similar = scraper.get_similar_app_ids_for_app(results[0])

 app_details = scraper.get_multiple_app_details(similar)
+print(list(app_details))
 ```

-Documentation is not available separately yet, but the code is relativelt simple and you can look in the `scraper.py` file to see what methods are available.
+Documentation is not available separately yet, but the code is relatively simple and you can look in the `scraper.py` file to see what methods are available and what their parameters are.

 ## License
 This scraper was developed by the